Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 - Toothbrush or small wire brush.

 Mix the salt and vinegar together in a glass jar and place the whisk inside to soak for a few hours or overnight.
-Once soaked, remove, rinse with clean water, and the nscrub with the toothbrush to remove and lingering dirt.
+Once soaked, remove, rinse with clean water, and scrub with the toothbrush to remove any lingering dirt.